BGAcademy23/btk-cli/docs/materials.md

 cd /workspace/glClaSqua9
 code glClaSqua9.yaml
 ```
-    In the text editor that opens top right, paste in this information:
+    In the text editor that opens top right, paste in this information and save it:
 ```
 assembly:
   alias: glClaSqua9